J0v1-b/Monitor_onpremise/README.md

 # useful-ansible
 Welcome!
-This repo contains a collection of useful Ansible playbooks and roles for monitoring distributed on-premise linux environment!
+This repo contains useful Ansible playbooks for monitoring distributed on-premise linux environment!

 ## Getting Started
 1. Make sure you have Ansible installed on your system.